boxingbeetle/softfab/src/softfab/docs/reference/wrappers/contents.md

 The Task Runner supports the following different script languages for writing a wrapper:

 <a href="#shell">Shell Script</a>
-:   Unix shell script, also available under Windows by using Cygwin.
+:   Unix shell script, also available under Windows by using git-bash, MSYS or Cygwin.
 Powerful and portable way of writing a wrapper.

 <a href="#batch">Batch File</a>
 :   Windows batch file.
 This is a very straightforward way of writing a wrapper script.
 For complex scripts it is not the best choice though because it has limited functionality.